dmitry-ivanov/laravel-testing-tools/README.md

 > NOTE: To use this assertion, you have to create model factories for both classes.

-Check if an Eloquent model has `createMany` method for the specified `HasMany` relation:
+Assert that model has `createMany` method for the given `HasMany` relation:

 ```php
 $this->assertEloquentHasCreateManyFor(Post::class, 'comments');